 Figure 31 – Explicit Authorization

-With this use case, the Client reads the UserTokenPolicies Property of the AuthorizationService to determine what credentials to provide in the RequestAccessToken Method.
-The NodeId of the UserTokenPolicies Property is the ua:authorizationEndpoint field in the UserTokenPolicy provided by the Server (see OPC 10000-6).
+With this use case, the Client reads the UserTokenPolicies Property of the AuthorizationService by reading the value of the UserTokenPolicies Property.
+The NodeId of UserTokenPolicies Property is provided in the UserTokenPolicy provided by the Target Server (see Table 144).

 image035.png